 Hybrid mismatch rules

 Regulations on so-called hybrid mismatches have, in the light of the EU ATAD directive and the BEPS project, entered into force (thus extending previous hybrid mismatch regulations).
-Thus, an absolute prohibition of interest deductions on so-called hybrid mismatches apply as from 1 January 2019 (applying on financial years commencing after 31 December 2018).
-In addition, as from January 2020, the hybrid regulations are extended to include further situations, as well as other expenditure than interest expenditure.
+Thus, an absolute prohibition of interest deductions on so-called hybrid mismatches applies as of 1 January 2019 (applying on financial years commencing after 31 December 2018).
+In addition, as of 1 January 2020, the hybrid regulations are extended to include further situations, as well as other expenditure than interest expenditure.

 The hybrid rules shall be applied (as previously) for associated companies, but also on other procedures leading to a tax benefit.
-Hybrid situations involving permanent establishments, hybrid transactions, imported mismatches and mismatches due to double resident entities, are covered by the new rules.
+Hybrid situations involving PEs, hybrid transactions, imported mismatches, and mismatches due to double resident entities are covered by the new rules.
 Certain hybrid situations regarding dividends are also covered (thus constituting an exemption from the participation exemption regime).
 The new hybrid mismatch rules may also affect foreign tax credit rules.

 Business bad debts are deductible if they are proved wholly or partially worthless.

 Purely charitable contributions are generally non-deductible.

 Fines and penalties are non-deductible for Swedish tax purposes.